-Home hemodialysis is the same as in-centre hemodialysis, but is done by the patient in their home.
-With this option, a patient and a partner (a partner may be optional based on assessment) are trained to perform hemodialysis at home.
-The home will be outfitted with a hemodialysis machine and water filtration system at no cost to the patient.
 Patients set their own dialysis schedule which is either overnight while sleeping or during the day.
-Patients choosing this option can do dialysis more often and for longer times than in hospital, often leading to improved health.
+People who use home hemodialysis can do dialysis more often and for longer times than in hospital, often leading to improved health.
 Once training is complete, patients only need to visit the home dialysis clinic once every one to two months for assessment by health-care team members.

 Where to Start

 An assessment appointment is the first step to finding out if home hemodialysis (HHD) is a good fit for you.
 During the appointment different care team members may ask questions and:

 - review the entire process of home hemodialysis with you

 - answer any questions or concerns you may have

 - ask you questions about your home and life